-- 1. Research

-- Work with faculty members on research projects.

-- Take research-specific coursework.

-- 2. Scholarship

-- Complete a pre-dissertation paper the purpose of the paper is to provide the student with a substantive research experience prior to the dissertation.
-The paper should be prepared in the form of a scholarly publication, as opposed to a dissertation or thesis.; Examples include a journal article, a white paper, a practitioner article, or a technical report.
-Although the student will most often be

-the first author of the manuscript, the student and research advisor will determine the authorship of any publications or presentations connected to the project.
+- 1. Research - Work with faculty members on research projects. - Take research-specific coursework. - 2.
+Scholarship - Complete a pre-dissertation paper the purpose of the paper is to provide the student with a substantive research experience prior to the dissertation.
+The paper should be prepared in the form of a scholarly publication, as opposed to a dissertation or thesis; Examples include a journal article, a white paper, a practitioner article, or a technical report.
+Although the student will most often be the first author of the manuscript, the student and research advisor will determine the authorship of any publications or presentations connected to the project.
 A prior thesis, project, or publication cannot be counted as the pre-dissertation project.
-An extension of such a project may be acceptable if approved by the research advisor.

-- Present at a professional conference (e.g., CSSP, NASP, APA, AERA, ISPA). - 3.
-Service and Collegiality - Actively participate in the CFSP student association. - Engage in guest lectures or teaching in higher education teaching. - 4.
+An extension of such a project may be acceptable if approved by the research advisor. - Present at a professional conference (e.g., CSSP, NASP, APA, AERA, ISPA). - 3.
+Service and Collegiality - Actively participate in the CFSP SASP. - Engage in guest lectures or teaching in higher education. - 4.
 Professional development in the field of school psychology: - Attend a minimum of one dissertation defense scheduled within CFSP. - Attend a minimum of one lecture, colloquium and/or symposium offered in MCE. - Attend a minimum of one professional conference (e.g., CSSP, NASP, APA, AERA, ISPA).

 A minimum of 32 hours over four consecutive quarters is necessary to fulfill the doctoral residency requirements.
 During this time, full-time students must restrict any outside employment to no greater than 20 hours per week.
+This outside work must be approved by their advisor using the Discussion of Employment form.
 It is highly recommended that students complete their residency requirements within the first three years following admission into the doctoral program.
 Residency must be completed before substantive work can begin on the dissertation.
 See Appendix F for the Doctoral Residency Form.